Quantity: Usage Tracking & Aggregation

 Invoice Generation: Bringing It All Together

-- Receives usage data from your events for the billing period
+When it’s time to generate an invoice, Metronome:- Receives usage data from your events for the billing period

 - Processes this data through the appropriate billable metrics to calculate quantities